rinzlerlabs/gomodbus/README.md

 ## Client

-Creating a Modbus client is as simple as calling `NewModbusXXXClient`, where `XXX` is the type you want.
-In the future, clients will be in their own packages, just like the server is setup.
+Creating a Modbus client is as simple as calling `<type>.NewModbusClient`.
+Replace `<type>` with the transport you want to use, ex: `tcp`, `rtu`, or `ascii`.
 Clients expose the standard Modbus functions.
 Due to how the Modbus TCP/UDP protocols work, the `address` parameter on these methods has no effect.

 ## Server